alissatroiano/Dash/README.md

 ### Development Process

-- The steps taken to properly configure Flask and MongoDB were learned by following Code Institute's 'Data Centric Development' module.
+- The steps taken to properly configure Flask and MongoDB were learned by following [Code Institute's](https://codeinstitute.net/) 'Data Centric Development: Flask Mini Project' lesson.

+- The steps taken to import the favicon into the head element of the base html page were copied from (Stack Overflow)(https://stackoverflow.com/questions/11893478/add-favicon-to-website)

 ### Content